-- Clarification questions on your professionally active statement (if applicable). - Questions on four competence areas identified from your written submission which will relate to technical knowledge, a minimum of four competence criteria will be addressed per competence.
-(Note: Competences to validate are chosen by the assessors). - Questions on ethics, compliance, and professionalism.
+- · Clarification questions on your project overviews (if applicable). - Clarification questions on your professionally active statement (if applicable). - Questions on six competence areas from your written submission in relation to professional practice, four competence criteria will be addressed per competence.
+(Note: Competences to validate are chosen by the assessors). - Questions on four competence areas identified from your written submission which will relate to technical knowledge, a minimum of four competence criteria will be addressed per competence.
+(Note: Competences to validate are chosen by the assessors). - · Questions on ethics, compliance, and professionalism.

-If you have any additional evidence you'd like to add to support your application, you will be given up to five minutes to provide this.
+If you have any additional evidence you'd like to add to support your application you will be given up to five minutes to provide this.
 This is your time to utilise should you wish to go back and add value to a particular area.